kai-brennecke/volumerize/README.md

 ## Backup Multiple volumes

+This no longer works with newer duplicity versions, because duplicity will not write to folders with existing files / folders.

 The container can backup one source folder, see environment variable `VOLUMERIZE_TARGET`.
 If you want to backup multiple volumes you will have to hook up multiple volumes under the same source folder.

 Example: